TheDoomfire/chooseinvesting/src/blog/37-inspirational-investment-quotes-from-great-investors.md

 </blockquote>

 <blockquote>
 Price is what you pay, value is what you get.
-Price is what you pay; value is what you get.
 Whether we're talking about socks or stocks, I like buying quality merchandise when it is marked down.
 <cite>- Ben Graham</cite>
 </blockquote>